voodoo12345/credits-docs/source/transform.md

 verification fails, the apply should fail and return an errornous result result.

+Note: This is not a _complete_ Transform example, it has been reduced to show _just_ the verify and apply logic.
+If you need a working example you should import ```credits.transform.BalanceTransform``` and use that.

 ```python
 #!/usr/bin/env python
 # -*- coding: utf-8 -*-